Scottish flag and the Union Jack

 That conception, based on exceptionalism, was essentially religious and lasted for two centuries.

-In the 19th century, the theme of destiny becomes a political ambition, an official policy led by President Polk, who was elected on a manifest destiny platform.
-The 19th century was basically more down-to-earth.
+In the 19th century, the theme of destiny became a political ambition, an official policy led by President Polk, who was elected on a manifest destiny platform.
+The 19th century was more down-to-earth.

 Life in the Plantations photo